CLBaxter-W/Capstone-Prep-Backend/README.md

 8 - check - Create an update endpoint for a user.
 This should take in the email, first name, last name, and password, then update the user's information.
 Don’t forget to use bcrypt for the password.
 This is also a protected route

-9 - Once you are done and all routes have been tested, deploy on render.
+9 - check - Once you are done and all routes have been tested, deploy on render.
 Here is the link.
 Reach out if you have any questions.
-10 - Once deployed, test all routes using Postman.
+10 - checke - Once deployed, test all routes using Postman.

 npm init -y
 npm i prisma express bcrypt jsonwebtoken nodemon uuid